mhutiyamona/Task2_ABSA_Assessment/README.md

 Step 11) Add another package by right clicking on the name of the fisrt package "Assessment2";

-Step 12) add your excel file that contain data by Right-click on the new package and select copy the click ok.
+Step 12) add your excel file that contain data by Right-click on the new package and select paste then click ok.
 Eclipse will create the excel file which which you will use to parameterize:

 Update the project and make sure that file appears in the tree Package Explorer (right click on the project - Refresh).